VishalKotekar/VishalKotekar/README.md

 ### [Sharad School](https://github.com/VishalKotekar/SharadSchool)
 - Developed a School Management System using React, Java, and MySQL.
-- Implemented enhanced functionalities like course tracking, student management, and secure login features.
+- Implemented functionalities like course tracking, student management, and secure login features.
 - Deployed on AWS EC2 for scalability.

 ### [Absolute Global Official Website](https://absolute-global.com/)
 - Spearheaded the front-end using React, JavaScript, and Bootstrap.
 - Integrated AI bots for enhanced user experience.
-- Deployed on AWS for scalable solutions.
+- Deployed on AWS for scalability.

 ---